 The student's program may allow the student to take a maximum of two 400-level courses (6 credit units) at Northern Arizona University as part of the student's master's program with prior approval by the student's program committee.
 Students must file the "Override Authorization—Audit/Class Links/Out of Career form" (available on the Registrar's Office website), to get credit for a 400-level course in their master's degree.

-In addition, students must maintain a 3.0 grade point average for all courses taken as a graduate student and all courses required in their academic plan. .
-See the Academic Continuation and Dismissal, Graduate policy in this catalog for more detailed information.
+In addition, students must maintain a 3.0 grade point average for all courses taken as a graduate student and all courses required in their academic plan.
+See the Academic Continuation, Probation, Dismissal, and Readmission - Graduate policy (NAU policy 100319) for more detailed information.

 Time Limits for Completion